sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 rm ./.cache/sailfish-osupdateservice/os-info
 ```

-Once done, visit the menu "Settings > System > Sailfish OS updates" and seek updates using the pull-down menu.
+Once done, visit the menu "_Settings > System > Sailfish OS updates_" and seek updates using the pull-down menu.
 Your phone should not indicate any updates at this point but trying to search for them completes the cleanup.

 ### Troubleshooting